am5801/NYCetyMobileVersion2/README.md

-# NYCetyMobile
+# NYCetyMobile V2

-A PhoneGap friendly version of NYCety
+Version 2 of the PhoneGap friendly version of NYCety